Freedom Wars: Sales

 The game sold 188,888 physical retail copies within the first week of release in Japan, taking first place within the Japanese software sales rankings for that particular week, and maintaining the top charting position for the first two weeks in a row due to continued high sales during the following week immediately after.
 During its opening week, the game sold through approximately 80-100% of its initial shipment.
 Freedom Wars was also the most purchased digital download game from the Japanese region PlayStation Store within the first two weeks following release.
 The game sold 35,000 digital copies within the first month in Japan, adding up to a total of approximately 300,000 digital and physical copies.
 Freedom Wars marks one of the highest openings of a new first-party Sony Computer Entertainment intellectual property in Japan, and is the second highest opening PS Vita title behind God Eater 2 and ahead of both Hatsune Miku: Project DIVA f and Toukiden: The Age of Demons.
 According to Media Create, Japanese retailers state that the primary demographic of customers purchasing the game were students, and that platform penetration of the Vita slightly increased amongst that particular audience.

 Remaster

 In September 2024, it was announced that a remastered version of the game called Freedom Wars Remastered would release on January 10, 2025.
+The game was released by Bandai Namco.
 Its improvements include 4K resolution support and a 60 frames per second frame rate.
 However, on Nintendo Switch, the game runs at a maximum resolution of 1080p at 30 frames per second.
 Other improvements include adjusted game balance, a new "Deadly Sinner" difficulty mode, high-resolution textures, and control customization.

 All previously released downloadable content is included, along with the option to choose English or Japanese audio.
 Freedom Wars Remastered released on PlayStation 5, PlayStation 4, PC, and Nintendo Switch.
 The Nintendo Switch and PlayStation 5 versions are available both physically and digitally, whereas the PlayStation 4 and PC versions is only available digitally.